Information about Direct Payments, what you can use them for and how you can get them.

 - You decide who gives you the support you need

 How do I get a Direct Payment?

-You can discuss this with your social care worker if you have one or you can get in touch with our Direct Payment Support Team:
+You can discuss this with your social worker if you have one.

-You will have a Direct Payment card which is like a bank payment card.
+You can have a Direct Payment card which is like a bank payment card.

 Employing a Personal Assistant